foresight-iccv/foresight-iccv.github.io/README.md

 # ForeSight

-This is the repository that contains source code for the [Nerfies website](https://foresight-iccv.github.io).
+This is the repository that contains source code for the [ForeSight website](https://foresight-iccv.github.io).

 If you find ForeSight useful for your work please cite:
 ```